scrpmis2021/documentation/doc_activity_workplans.rst

 #.
 Select the component, indicator level, and indicator.
 #.
 Key in the activity work plan details for the selected reporting period.
 Note that some inputs fields are compulsory.
 #.
 Click on submit button to save the record.
+#.
+Validate the record so that it can appear on the dashboard.